HL7/fhir-shorthand/input/pagecontent/reference.md

 Each FSH project must declare the version of FHIR it depends upon.
 The form of this declaration is outside the scope of the FSH specification, and should be managed by implementations.
 The FSH specification is not explicitly FHIR-version dependent, but implementations may support particular version(s) of FHIR.

 The FSH language specification has been designed around FHIR R4.
-Compatibility with previous FHIR versions of FHIR has not been evaluated.
+Compatibility with previous versions has not been evaluated.
 FSH depends primarily on normative parts of the FHIR R4 specification (in particular, StructureDefinition and primitive data types).
 It is conceivable that future changes in FHIR could impact the FSH language specification, for example, if FHIR introduces new data types.

 #### Dependency on other IGs